Take the First Step to Quit Drinking

 Doctors and nutritionists agree that alcohol affects weight gain by slowing an individual’s metabolism.
 When you drink, your body breaks down alcohol first, so sugar and fat stick around longer.
 Additionally, the number of calories in alcohol can hinder weight loss.

 Fortunately, you can reverse this trend when you figure out how to quit drinking alcohol.
 When you stop, weight loss is one of the first things you’ll notice, with recovering addicts noticing a particular improvement around the waist.
 This is important because abdominal fat affects the health of nearby organs.
-Because waist circumference is known to significantly increase a patient’s risk of heart disease, changing your drinking habits can have a positive effect on overall wellness.
+Because waist circumference is known to increase a patient’s risk of heart disease significantly, changing your drinking habits can positively affect overall wellness.

 2. Effects on the Skin